paperclippete/Milestone3/readme.md

 ##### Frameworks

 * [Flask](http://flask.pocoo.org/) - A Python micro framework that includes [Jinja Templating](http://jinja.pocoo.org/) and [Werzkeug](https://werkzeug.palletsprojects.com/en/0.15.x/) debugger.
 Werzkeug also provided password hashing which would ensure users' passwords are encrypted before being stored in the database.
-* [Bootstrap 4](https://getbootstrap.com/) - used for responsive layout, basic styling, dropdown Navbar (JavaScript for these features was used - linked to Bootstrap 4 and, through BS4, popper.js in <script> tags)
+* [Bootstrap](https://getbootstrap.com/) - used for responsive layout, basic styling, dropdown Navbar (JavaScript for these features was used - linked to Bootstrap and, through BS, popper.js in <script> tags)

 ##### Tools